300-276-Great Vocals

 Writer/Composer: Dolly Parton (1973)

-This extraordinary song by American Country singer/songwriter, Dolly, with her second entry, is a shining example of her as one of the most iconic performers in—any musical genre!
-As she pleads with Jolene not to “take my man,” she does it with such ease in her natural, light and airy timbre within her remarkable soprano voice.
-Her unmistakable sound and confident delivery made her an international star, perhaps even the most famous of all female Country / Pop / Folk singers.
+This extraordinary song by American Country singer / songwriter, Dolly, with her 2nd entry, is a shining example of her as one of the most iconic performers in—any musical genre!
+As she pleads with Jolene not to “take my man,” she does it with such ease in her natural, light and airy timbre, all within her remarkable soprano voice.
+Her unmistakable sound and confident delivery made her an international star, as perhaps the most famous of all female Country / Pop / Folk singers.
 From the early 1970s through the 2010s she has paved her own way to success as an entrepreneur, actress, writer, and entertainer.
 Listen!…Sincere and Exceptional!

 285. I’LL BE SEEING YOU “Right This Way” (1944)